nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 because every higher-order value comes with a type spec.
 Still maybe useful for semantics of a gradual language, but not for working with untyped code

+2018-09-17
+interesting question unfortunately so complicated to explain need to look at paper no formal connection between source and target languages

 - - -

 Q. What about Pycket?